MilanDJA/Assignment1/README.md

 3. Choose the **Arch Linux** image from the **Custom Images** tab.
 4. Select the plan, data center region, and additional options as needed.
 5. Under the **Authentication** section, choose **SSH Keys** and select the key you added earlier.
+6. Don't click **Create Droplet** at the bottom yet, instead move on to the next step of the guide.

 ## Step 4: Configure Cloud-Init